Adamawa guber rerun: Drama as INEC voids declaration of Binani as winner, summons REC, others to Abuja

 The REC for Adamawa State and all other officials involved in the process are hereby directed to report immediately to INEC headquarters in Abuja.

-The two National Commissioners, the Returning Officer and other staff of the Commission must be allowed to perform their duties without let or hinderance.
+The two National Commissioners, the Returning Officer and other staff of the Commission must be allowed to perform their duties without let or hindrance.

 The Commission stated that it will not condone any act of lawlessness or brigandage targeted at our officials or the process.